-Last commit was 15 minutes agoView on GitHub
+Last commit was about 14 hours agoView on GitHub

 No packages found.

 :christmas_tree: Giving back to open source for the holidays

 24 Pull Requests is a yearly initiative to encourage contributors around the world to send 24 pull requests between December 1st and December 24th.

 This is the site to help promote the project, highlighting why, how and where to send your pull requests.

 Over 180 different people have contributed to the project, you can see them all here: https://github.com/24pullrequests/24pullrequests/graphs/contributors

 The source is hosted at GitHub.